fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ```
 n = pq = 253, t = (p-1)(q-1) = 220
 ```
-3. check if the 2 numbers are coprime
+3. check if the 2 numbers are coprime (have no common factors except 1)
 ```
 gcd(e, t) == 1?
+gcd(3, 220) = 1
 ```
 4. calculate private exponent using Extended Euclidean Algorithm
 ```